 Medical History

-If your cat has a chronic illness or was diagnosed with a new disease since their last shot, ask your vet for guidance regarding future vaccines.
+If your cat has a chronic illness or has been diagnosed with a new disease since their last shot, ask your vet for guidance regarding future vaccines.
 Dr. Olah mentions that with geriatric patients in particular, "There may be co-morbidity conditions (the presence of two or more diseases in a patient) that may preclude further vaccinations."

-In those patients who are immunosuppressed, either due to disease -- for example FIV or FeLV -- or as a result of medications such as steroids, a veterinarian may recommend avoiding modified live vaccines.
-However, Dr. Olah reminds owners that, "Actual infection may be considerably worse for this cohort than risks or side-effects from vaccination."
+In those patients who are immunosuppressed, either due to disease (for example, FIV or FeLV) or as a result of medications such as steroids, a veterinarian may recommend avoiding modified live vaccines.

 If a cat has experienced adverse reactions to vaccines in the past, such as persistent vomiting or diarrhea, hives, facial swelling, severe lethargy, or difficulty breathing following vaccination administration, they may not be a good candidate for future boosters.
-Some patients who experience mild reactions do well with a pre-vaccine dose of injectable anti-histamine and close monitoring, but your vet can make specific recommendations based on the severity of your pet's reaction.

 Local Vaccine Laws

 Depending on where you live, you may be obligated by law to vaccinate your cat, regardless of their age.
-This typically only applies to the rabies vaccine, as the disease is zoonotic, extremely dangerous, and can be transmitted from pets to humans.
-And yes, many of these guidelines apply to indoor-only cats, as well.
-In the United States, laws vary based on your state or even county of residence.
-Be sure to check with your local legislature to determine your legal obligation, or ask your vet.
+This typically only applies to the rabies vaccine, as the disease is zoonotic, deadly, and can be transmitted from pets to humans.
+Yes, many of these guidelines apply to indoor-only cats as well.

 Veterinarian Recommendation

-Every cat is an individual; therefore, Dr. Olah confirms that the, "Decision to vaccinate an older cat is definitely based on a case-by-case basis."
 Your personal veterinarian is the best person to talk to regarding the benefits versus potential risks of vaccines for your unique, older cat.
 They know your pet's medical history and can assess their current condition.
-Bring up any concerns you may have with your vet, and together, you can determine the best course of action for your cat.

 Advancements in Feline Vaccine Safety

 Some cat owners are reluctant to vaccinate their cats due to reports of tumors arising at vaccination sites.
 If this has been weighing on your mind, your concerns are completely understandable.
-A Vaccine-Associated Feline Sarcoma Task Force was even formed in the 1990s specifically to address these concerns.
-However, you can rest assured knowing that improvements in cat vaccine protocols have been made to reduce these occurrences.

 Many experts believe that additives in vaccines, known as adjuvants, contributed to the prevalence of feline injection-site sarcomas.
 Therefore, non-adjuvanted formulations were developed in the year 2000 and are widely used in veterinary hospitals today.